-There’s a common distinction made between subscription models that I’m sure you will have heard before: does the subscription offer the customer access to content or a recurring service?
+There are two main subscription models that you might have heard of before: there are subscriptions that offer a customer access to content or a subscription that offers a recurring service.

 A quick look into subscription models

 Moving away from software for a moment, we can take a peek at subscription box businesses.
-Typically these provide a regular physical delivery of various items, and the box contents are usually curated to some extent by the business; the customer doesn’t choose exactly what they receive every time.
-These are undoubtedly a service, as can be seen with both the hassle-free delivery aspect and the curation of the contents of the box by the business, but ultimately the model would be nothing without the product itself – the box contents.
+Typically these provide a regular physical delivery of various items, and the box contents are usually curated to some extent by the business, meaning that the customer doesn’t choose exactly what they receive every time.
+These are undoubtedly a service, as they can be seen with both the hassle-free delivery aspect and the curation of the contents of the box, but ultimately the model would be nothing without the product itself – the box contents.
 The quality, uniqueness, and exclusivity of the contents are strong contributors to the success of a model like this.

 The point of deliberating over subscription model categories like this is to illustrate that subscription models are fluid.
 Categorization is undoubtedly useful — not just in the subscription model scene — but also when forming the strategy of your subscription business model.
 That said, when looking at the type of subscription that you plan to offer, it is best to avoid painting yourself into a corner, and stay creative about the structure and type of subscription that you plan to offer.

 Instead of focusing on choosing the right kind of subscription model, focus on what your business needs and design a subscription business model based on those needs.
 Do you need to implement recurring billing?
 Carry out a tiered pricing strategy?
 Go for it!

-The purpose of a subscription model is to serve your business and your business only, so why not tailor your subscription business model to be the purpose-built solution that you are looking for?
-Billforward’s billing platform and subscription management software offer you the tools necessary to easily implement the billing infrastructure of your customized subscription model, enabling you to manage subscriptions and monitor their success.
+The purpose of a subscription model is to serve your business and the needs of your customers, so why not tailor your subscription business model to be the purpose-built solution that you are looking for?
+Billforward’s billing platform and subscription management software offer you the tools necessary to efficiently implement the billing infrastructure of your customized subscription model, enabling you to manage subscriptions and monitor their success.

-Finally, direct your efforts not into figuring out what type of subscription model you have designed but what boxes it needs to check to succeed.
-Consider thoroughly what customers will expect from your subscription model and ensure you exceed those expectations.
+It's also best to focus not only on figuring out what type of subscription model you plan to design, but what important elements it needs to succeed.
+Thoroughly consider what customers expect from your subscription business and ensure you exceed those expectations.